Wishmasterflo/ofox_lynx/README.md

   -  Colors (blue/orange etc) are inverted so by default it is "BlueFox" instead of "OrangeFox"
   -  USB (adb) working (USB OTG is not working yet)
   -  Encryption is disabled for now (as it is not working)
+  -  Haptics and Vibration is disabled now (as it conflicts with the Touchscreen)